Fort Bema

-Fort Bema (lit.
+Fort Bema (/pl/; lit.
 'Bem's Fort') is a neighbourhood and City Information System area in the Bemowo district of Warsaw, Poland.
-It is a residential neighbourhood with mid- and high-rise multifamily housing, and is centred around the Bem Fort, historical 19th-century fortifications, which surroundings now form a park.
+It is a residential neighbourhood with mid- and high-rise multifamily housing, and is centred around the Bem Fort, historical 19th-century fortifications whose surroundings now form a park.

-By the 16th century, a village of Parysów was located within the area.
-In 1890, there was built the Fort P as part pf the city fortifications, which was later decomitioned in 1909.
+By the 16th century, the village of Parysów was located in the area.
+In 1890, Fort P was built there as part of the city's fortifications, which were later decommissioned in 1909.
 From the 1950s to 1970s, it was a supply base for the nearby Warsaw Babice Airport.
-In the first quarter of the 21st century, the multifamily housing estates were developed around it.
+In the first quarter of the 21st century, multifamily housing estates were developed around it.

 Toponomy

-The neighbourhood is named after the Bem Fort (Fort Bema), historical 19th-century fortifications, now forming its central point.
+The neighbourhood is named after Bem Fort (Fort Bema), historical 19th-century fortifications located at its centre.
 The building itself was called as such in 1921 in honour of Józef Bem, an 18th- and 19th-century engineer and military officer, and veteran of the November Uprising.